Grimaldi man

 Grimaldi man is the name formerly given to two human skeletons of the Upper Paleolithic discovered in Italy in 1901.
-The remains are now recognized as representing two individuals, and are dated to ca. 26,000 to 22,000 years ago (i.e. c.
-24000–20000 BC) and classified as part of the wider Early European modern humans population of the late Aurignacian to early Gravettian.
+The remains are now recognized as representing two individuals, and are dated to possibly being of the same age as the five Cro-Magnon skeletons discovered by French palaeontologist Louis Lartet in 1868, and classified as part of the wider Early European modern humans population.

 History

 In the late 19th century, several Stone Age finds of extreme age had been made in the caves and rock shelters around the "Balzi Rossi" (the Red Cliff) near Ventimiglia in Italy.
 One of the more dramatic was that of two children with snail-shell belts in what was named as "Grotte dei fanciulli" (Cave of the Children) as well as stone tools and several Venus figurines.
 Around the turn of the 19th century, Albert I, Prince of Monaco financed the archaeological exploration of the seven most important caves.
-These were named "Caves of Grimaldi" in honour of the House of Grimaldi.
+These were named "Caves of Grimaldi" in honour of the House of Grimaldi, of which Albert was a member.
 The find is on display in Le Musée d'anthropologie préhistorique in Monaco.

 The caves yielded several finds.
 The remains from one of the caves, the "Barma Grande", have in recent time been radiocarbon dated to 25,000 years old, which places it in the Upper Paleolithic.